 You can try the Detector yourself by visiting this link:

-If you browse the net using either the Firefox or Chrome web browsers and want to be able to see if the sites that you are visiting are WP-driven, then Wappalyzer is a great extension to add to your web browser.
+If you browse the net using either Firefox or Google Chrome and would like to be able to instantly tell if the sites that you are visiting use WordPress, then Wappalyzer is a great add-on to add to your browser.

-Wappalyzer helps you identify what software is installed on the sites you are visiting.
+Wappalyzer helps you identify what type of software is installed in the sites while you are browsing.

 According to their website …